jamiehenzy/Genome_analysis_Explore/3_Variants_tutorial.md

 bowtie2-build Ppar_tinygenome.fna Ppar_tinygenome

 ```
 This should produce several output files with extensions including: .bt2 and rev.1.bt2 etc (six files in total).
+I like to make a new directory (e.g. "index") and move these files into it.

 ## Map reads to the genome

-Let's map those reads using a for loop
+Let's map those reads using a for loop.
+I've made a directory `index` that includes my .bt2 files.

 ```html
 for filename in *.tiny_trimmed.fastq